Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 ![Tentacles final padx1](../../images/final/old_tentacles_b_all_padx1.png)

-We can see that those borders have been detected.
+We can see that those borders have been detected because the image had more space.

 However, if you look at the bottom there are still borders that have not been detected.
 Fixing it is left as an exercise to the reader.